-John Bolton criticizes Trump's North Korea strategy in first speech since White House exit
+John Bolton criticizes Trump's NK strategy in first speech since White House exit

 “He may try to get relief from international sanctions.
 He may make some concessions.
 But under current circumstances, he will never give up the nuclear weapons voluntarily.”

-Without mentioning Trump by name, Bolton's views were contrary to the president's strategy in trying to broker a nuclear deal with the rogue state.
-Trump and North Korean leader Kim Jong Un have met three times, with Trump claiming each meeting a success and talking up his relationship with Kim.
+Though Bolton didn't mention Trump by name, his views were contrary to the president's strategy in trying to broker a nuclear deal with the rogue state.
+Trump and North Korean leader Kim Jong Un have repeatedly, with Trump claiming each meeting a success and talking up his relationship with Kim.

-Trump fired Bolton earlier this month over policy disagreements and clashes with other administration officials.
+Trump said he fired Bolton earlier this month over policy disagreements and clashes with other administration officials.
 Trump said Bolton's views had set the U.S. back "very badly" in talks.
+For his part, Bolton said he first offered to resign.

-Upon Bolton's abrupt departure from the White House, Trump blasted his former national security advisor's "Libya Model," which saw that country give up its nuclear weapons in 2003 in exchange for the lifting of economic sanctions.
+Upon Bolton's abrupt departure from the White House, Trump blasted his former national security adviser's "Libya model," which saw that country give up its nuclear weapons in 2003 in exchange for the lifting of economic sanctions.
 Libyan leader Muammar Qaddafi was eventually toppled and died in 2011.

 DENNIS RODMAN MAKES BOLD PREDICTION ABOUT KIM JONG UN ON 'FOX & FRIENDS'